socomsystems/documentation/developer_manual/app/tutorial.rst

 * `main.js <https://github.com/nextcloud/app-tutorial/blob/master/src/main.js>`_ which is the main entry point of our javascript code that gets loaded when the page is opened
 * `App.vue <https://github.com/nextcloud/app-tutorial/blob/master/src/App.vue>`_ which is our one single file component that takes care of all logic inside of the Vue app.
 Our example app contains some additional comments to explain how the frontend is build.

 Congratulations!
-You've written your first Nextcloud app.
+You've written your first cyfrSpaces app.
 You can now either try to further improve the tutorial notes app or start writing your own app.